CyR1en/Voxx/Docs/Final.md

 - **Changing server**
   - Allows the user to change the Voxx server that they want to connect to.
-  - For the desktop client:  this can be done by right clicking the connection status circle and typing the new address.
+  - For the desktop client: this can be done by right-clicking the connection status circle and typing the new address.
   - For the cli client: this is changed by passing in a parameter `-a <address>`
 - **Registering a User**
   - Before a client can send chat messages to the server, the client connection needs to register a user for that connection first.
-  - For desktop client: this is done by inputing a username in the desktop client and by pressing "Start Chatting"
+  - For desktop client: this is done by inputting a username in the desktop client and by pressing "Start Chatting"
   - For cli client: this is changed by passing in a parameter `-u <username>`
 - **Sending a Chat Message**
   - This use case is when a user wants to send a message to the server, allowing other connected users to see the message as well.
 - **List Connected User**
-  - For the CLI client, this allows the user to list all of the connected users in the server.
+  - For the CLI client, this allows the user to list all the connected users in the server.
   - This use case is not available for the desktop client because it has a sidebar that contains a list of connected users.
 - **Disconnecting from the Server**
   - This is essentially just closing or quitting from the application.
-However, it's important that we properly handle disconnects so that we could broad cast an update message correctly.
+However, it's important that we properly handle disconnects so that we could broadcast an update message correctly.

 These are just simple user use cases when using Voxx.
 However, for a more general use case/usage for our application, here are just a few things Voxx could be used for.